Do Cyclists Shave Their Arms?

 Yes, cyclists shave their arms to get them every possible edge over the competition.

-While it might sound a bit weird to new cyclists, but shaving your arms is highly recommended for a better cycling experience by professional cyclists.
+While it might sound a bit weird to beginner cyclists, but shaving your arms is highly recommended for a better cycling experience by professional cyclists.
 There are several advantages to shaving your arms for cycling from better aerodynamics drag to safety issues.

 Perks of Shaving Your Arms as A Cyclist

 There are multiple factors to consider while pondering if you should shave your arms as a cyclist or not.
-In this section, we’ll be discussing all the different factors that’ll be affecting you for shaving your arms.
+In this section, I’ll be discussing all the different factors that’ll be affecting you for shaving your arms.

 Related reading: How To Trim Leg Hair For Cycling?